 - One can be used up to 72 hours (three days) afterwards.
 It is available over-the-counter without a prescription at a pharmacy.

 - The other can be used up to 120 hours (five days) afterwards.
-It can be bought with a prescription at a pharmacy, or you can ask about advance supply at your next Dr Marie appointment – so that you’re always prepared.
+It can be bought without a prescription at a pharmacy, or you can ask about advance supply at your next Dr Marie appointment – so that you’re always prepared.

 The Combined Oral Contraceptive Pill (‘the Pill’) contains the hormones oestrogen and progestogen.
 These hormones work together to prevent a pregnancy from occurring, mainly by stopping the ovaries from releasing an egg each month.